How to use Zaltrap Vial

 This medication may cause wounds to heal slowly or poorly.
 You should not receive this medication for at least 4 weeks before and at least 4 weeks after major surgery, until wounds from the surgery are fully healed.
 Ask your doctor for specific instructions about when to stop and when to restart treatment with this medication.

-Ziv-aflibercept can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Ziv-aflibercept can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.

 Tell your health care professional that you are using ziv-aflibercept before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).